GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/serving-with-vllm/README.md

 ### Production Metrics

 vLLM exposes a number of metrics that can be used to monitor the health of the system.
 These metrics are exposed via the `/metrics` endpoint on the vLLM OpenAI compatible API server.
 These metrics can be scraped using Google Managed Promotheus.
+For detials, see  [pod monitoring with Google managed prometheus](https://cloud.google.com/stackdriver/docs/managed-prometheus/setup-managed#gmp-pod-monitoring).

-*   Deploy the a monitoring pod that scrapes the vllm metrics and make them available in Cloud Monitoring.
+*   Deploy the a `PodMonitoring` resource that scrapes the vllm metrics and make them available in [Cloud Metrics](https://pantheon.corp.google.com/monitoring/metrics-explorer).

   ```sh
     sed \